some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Deploy it

-This prioritizes portability across vendors, so it uses a vanilla Kubernetes implementation and not a specific Action for a provider.
+In prioritizing portability across vendors, it uses a vanilla Kubernetes implementation and not a specific Action for a provider.
 If you're deploying into a managed Kubernetes service in Azure/AWS/etc., use their official Action or CLI tooling on your runner image instead.
-This step runs using secrets and variables defined for the `test` environment.
-You can read more about defining and using environments (such as "test" and "prod") in the [docs](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+This step runs using secrets and variables defined for the `test` [environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 > There's a questionable maneuver on writing the config file to disk here.
 I talked about the reasoning and risks on doing this [here](../threat-modeling-actions#a-questionable-maneuver).  **tl;dr** is that is probably fine so long as it's safe to assume the runner executing this task is both ephemeral and has no other interactive task that could hijack the credentials in the time it's running.
 {: .prompt-warning}

 The GHCR login is used to bypass rate limits on pulling the OCI image for the listener on the runner scale set and runner images.
 It is not _strictly_ necessary, but most large companies run the risk of hitting API rate limits.
-This step avoids that in most cases.
+This step avoids that.

-Deploying is a straightforward Helm chart with the values that we checked out at the start of the step, injected with some [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables) that target the test environment.
+Deploying is a straightforward Helm chart with the values that we checked out at the start of the step, injected with some [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables) to target the test environment.
 The deployments are kept in the [`deployments` directory](https://github.com/some-natalie/kubernoodles/tree/main/deployments) of the project.

 Finally, there are lots of methods to determine how healthy a Kubernetes deployment is and each project has their own opinion.
 I've chosen to use a dead simple `sleep 300` to wait for 5 minutes to allow the new runner image to go where it needs, initialize, and connect to GitHub for a task.
 It should be plenty enough time to succeed.
 Other methods can be swapped in easily enough.